CleanCut/ultimate_rust_crash_course/exercise/a_variables/ANSWERS.md

 }
 ```

-- Try binding the variables all at once on one line using a pattern (parenthesis and commas) -- can you figure out where "mut" goes?
+- Try binding the variables all at once on one line using a pattern (parentheses and commas) -- can you figure out where `mut` goes?

 ```rust
 const STARTING_MISSILES: i32 = 8;